You want smart political talk without the meltdowns?

 What do you think I do to Kitty Hopkins all the time?

-I'm all Katie the Grubby one.
+Oh, Katie, the Grubby one.

-Well, I do it all the time.
+Yeah, I do it all.

-It's insulting because listen, all my life.
+It's insulting because, listen, all my life.

 All your life.